 Sometimes, they give credit, especially in a public university.
 The credits can be transferred to state schools depending on where you are residing.
 With this, you can reduce the number of units or loads in your current semester and save money.

-Some student applies for loans to survive in college.
+Some student applies for private student loans to survive in college.
 There are various student loans that offer lower interest rates versus federal student loans.

 But, it is essential to remember that you have to meet the requirements set by the credit company.
 Sometimes, you also need a cosigner to qualify for the loan.